xenforo-ltd/docs/docs/add-on-structure.md

 Each item of add-on data is stored in a separate file.
 Mostly they are stored as JSON files, but in the case of phrases they are stored as TXT files and for templates they are stored as HTML/CSS/LESS files.
 All template types are editable in the filesystem directly, and changes made to these files are written back to the database automatically on load.

+### \_no_upload directory

+If your add-on directory contains a `_no_upload` directory, then any files contained within it will be built into the release Zip but outside of the `upload` directory.

+This is useful for shipping README, CHANGELOG, LICENSE files and similar, which you want to be included in the Zip for people to see, but which do not need to be uploaded to the XenForo installation itself.

 ## Setup class

 To create a Setup class for your add-on, all you need to do is create a file named `Setup.php` in the root of your add-on directory.